Ukuthula/HashCodePizza/README.md

 # HashCodePizza
-Trying to solve the example exercise given by Google.
+Trying to solve the example exercise given by Google again but 1 year later...

 Start program: